Parliamentary.ai

 Groups Affected

-• Children aged 10-11: They would no longer be subject to criminal prosecution for offences committed.
+• Children aged 10 and 11: They would no longer be subject to the criminal justice system.

 Full Text